4amGodvzx/uav_search/to_do.md

 10. (Done)Get the ground truth dataset of the map
 11. (Done)Warning: Logical error in exploration map updating
 12. (Done)Warning: The error in trace_rays_vectorized()
-13. Problem about the deciding LLM : episodical hallucination
+13. (not neccesary now)Problem about the deciding LLM : episodical hallucination
-14. (not so neccesary)Curriculum learning
+14. (not neccesary)Curriculum learning
 15. (Done)Warning: Set the timeout time of airsim api in test code
 16. (Done)Warning: The uav prefers to get more attraction reward rather than reach the target quickly
 17. (Done)Warning: The attraction reward scale is different in different maps
 18. (Done)More training logs
 19. (not neccesary)EvalCallBack()
 20. (Done) Catastrophic forgetting in RL training
-21. Whole test for Reward shaping
+21. (Done)Whole test for Reward shaping

 # The Policies
 1. Map input: Relative location (Alt: absolute location)